 Ravens are a marvel to watch as they, at times, appear to perform acrobatics while in flight.
-They are outstanding fliers.
+They are outstanding flyers.
 They seem to often move very quickly and may dive repeatedly.
 I have seen pairs in courtship flying in unison, sometimes side-by-side with wingtips seemingly touching.
 They will dive and tumble together.
 I have seen them turn upside down.
-They will also do rolls and summersaults.
+They will also do rolls and somersaults.
 At times it looks like they are just having fun.

 Below are a couple of videos of ravens in fight.

 Ravens can solve problems, recognize different individuals (including humans), and learn new behaviors by observing others.
 They are playful and have been seen in flight carrying objects such as sticks which they may trade back and forth with others.
 In addition, they play their own games by dropping and retrieving objects while in flight.
 They seem to enjoy sliding down snow covered hills and roofs.
 They will even appear to interact with other animals in a playful way, including wolves.